l0rd/blog-files/wsnext/text.md

 A few weeks ago [Alex](https://twitter.com/agaragatyi) has merged [the first Workspace.next Pull Request](https://github.com/eclipse/che/pull/9774).
 That made it possible to run user defined runtimes and Che tooling in separate containers (here is a [short demo](https://drive.google.com/file/d/1x8jKFdHKilwD8r123i-quKueUMs5tbBO/view?usp=sharing)).
 To check it out (beware that it's still a work in progress) you will need to run Che on Kubernetes with server strategy set to multi-host (`CHE_INFRA_KUBERNETES_SERVER__STRATEGY=multi-host`) and:

-1. Create a Che workspace based on the following kubernetes recipe:
+1. Create a Che workspace based without installers (wsagent included), with a `features` attribute containing a comma separated list of "features" (e.g. `"features" : "org.eclipse.che.che-theia/0.0.3"`) and using the following kubernetes recipe:

     ```yaml
     ---